 Tree Leaf Identification Chart

 Younger children can make a tree leaf identification chart.
-You can challenge them to divide a poster board into 9 square equal parts and create a display to showcase 9 different tree species that they were able to identify in their neighborhood.
+You can challenge them to divide a poster board into 9 square equal parts.
+Then, create a display to showcase 9 different tree species that they were able to identify in their neighborhood.

 Tree Scavenger Hunt

-If you have competitive children in the same age group, you can even organize it as a scavenger hunt for trees.
-Let them see who can turn in the most extensive tree identification book or tree leaf identification chart at the end of a given time period such as 4 hours.
+If you have competitive children in the same age group, you can organize it as a scavenger hunt for trees.
+Let them see who can turn in the most extensive tree identification book or tree leaf identification chart.
+Give them a set time period such as 4 hours.
 You can even provide a bonus point for each way that they can list that trees are beneficial to humans.

 Provide A List Of Information Kids Should Gather During These Tree Identification Activities: